francesco-innocenti/Neuro_AI_Papers/README.md

 This paper introduces [Brain-Score](https://www.brain-score.org/), a benchmarking platform with neural and behavioural data to test computational models of visual object recognition.
-The authors also report results of testing a variety of modern ImageNet-trained deep networks on three benchmarks (V4 and IT spiking data in the macaque monkey and human behavioural data): (i) DenseNet-169, CORnet-S and ResNet-101 are the best-performing models; (ii) a lot of variance in both neural and behavioural responses remains unexplained; (iii) better ImageNet performance was correlated with Brain-Score, but interestingly, some of the best ImageNet models did not better predict the brain data; and (iv) smaller, brain-inspired networks outperformed many of the best ImageNet models.
+The authors also report results of testing a variety of modern ImageNet-trained deep networks on three benchmarks (V4 and IT spiking data in the macaque monkey and human behavioural data): (i) DenseNet-169, CORnet-S and ResNet-101 were the best-performing models; (ii) a lot of variance in both neural and behavioural responses remains unexplained; (iii) better ImageNet performance was correlated with Brain-Score, but interestingly, some of the best ImageNet models did not better predict brain data; and (iv) smaller, brain-inspired networks outperformed many of the best ImageNet models.

 [Integrative Benchmarking to Advance Neurally Mechanistic Models of Human Intelligence](https://www.sciencedirect.com/science/article/pii/S089662732030605X)